puvvadikiran/Hello-world/README.md

 # Hello-world
-This is my first repository in my github
+This is my first repository in my github. repository name is github